 We provide a wide range of high-performing, lightweight and cost-effective maritime surveillance and weather avoidance radar systems for fixed- and rotary-wing aircraft, Unmanned Aerial Vehicles (UAVs) and shipboard platforms to the U.S. government, tier one OEMs, and numerous international defense agencies.
-At this time, we are also the sole provider of the US Navy's AN/APS-153 multi-mode radar on the MH-60R, and the communications suite within the MH-60R/S multi-mission helicopters.
+At this time, we are also the sole provider of the U.S. Navy's AN/APS-153 multi-mode radar on the MH-60R helicopter, and the communications suite within the MH-60R/S multi-mission helicopters.
 Our maritime surveillance radars offer advanced features such as Ground Moving Target Indicator (GMTI), Synthetic Aperture Radar (SAR), Inverse Synthetic Aperture Radar (ISAR), Automatic Identification System (AIS) and weather avoidance.
-We are developing the next generation multi-mode maritime and over-land surveillance AESA radar known as MOSAIC[®].
+We are in the process of developing the next generation multi-mode maritime and overland surveillance AESA radar known as MOSAIC®.